jonaprieto/flask-ponywhoosh/docs/index.rst

 Flask Settings
 ~~~~~~~~~~~~~~

-From flask configuration, you could add option for whoosh:
+From flask configuration, you could add options for whoosh:

 .. code:: python